Samsung/Wits/README.md

 # Wits

-Wits for Your Tizen web application development.
+Wits for Your Samsung SMART TV web application development.

 It will saved your development times and bring pleasure of developing out.